afsc-assessments/ebswp_2023/runs/README.md

 # Summary

+For RE model on wts-at-age, there's a near perfect match except pm.tpl estimating an extra year effect that doesn't occur in the wt-RE model...unsure why...maybe need to sub in current year estimates from RE model?...

+## 2019 notes
 2019 runs are in base, lastyr (2018 version of base) then the C-CABA runs, vastage, constsel, vast_cp, vastall.

 initial runs indicated that the small avg wts in 2018 need to be filled in...